axelarnetwork/axelar-docs/pages/dev/build.md

 * Deploy your custom `IAxelarExecutable` contracts to your simulated EVM chains.
 * Test your app against the RPC endoints and contract addresses of your local development environment.

+For the actual development of your dApp, there are four simple steps (two mandatory and two optional):
+1. Call the contract method on the source chain.
+    - `callContract`, or
+    - `callContractWithToken`.
+2. Pay gas to the Gas Services contract on the source chain.
+3. *(optional)* Check the status of the call.
+4. *(optional)* Execute and recover transactions.

 ## Deploy

 When you're ready to go live to testnet or mainnet: